 $0.65 info |

 Why Interactive Brokers is the best brokerage firm for day traders: Interactive Brokers (IBKR) delivers institutional-grade trading tools, advanced order types, and some of the lowest margin rates in the industry.
-Its powerful Trader Workstation (TWS) platform, direct market access, and algo trading capabilities give active traders the tools they need to trade efficiently and manage risk in real time.
-With deep customization and advanced features, IBKR is my top choice for serious day traders in 2025.
+Its Trader Workstation (TWS) platform, direct market access, and algo trading capabilities give active traders the tools they need to trade efficiently and manage risk in real time.
+With deep customization and advanced features, IBKR is my top choice for serious day traders.

-Desktop experience: TWS is highly customizable, letting you tailor your workspace down to specific metrics like beta or Sharpe ratio.
+Desktop experience: TWS is highly customizable, letting you tailor your workspace down to control exactly what you see and how you trade.
+You can build layouts around charts, scanners, options chains, portfolio risk tools, and metrics like beta weighting and exposure versus a benchmark.
 The ability to bracket a trade instantly, setting both stop-loss and profit targets, is invaluable for managing risk in fast-moving markets.

 Mobile experience: IBKR delivers a pro-level experience.
 The trade ticket is among the most advanced I’ve used on a phone.
 It supports multi-leg options trades, bracket orders, and shows real-time margin impact before you submit.
 The app includes 90+ indicators for charting, plus syncing watchlists with over 50 data points, including valuation metrics like forward P/E. It’s designed for traders who want full control on the go without compromising functionality.